 - Setting up or participating in foundation/undergraduate/Masters and PhD student research placements with the SDNPA

-If you are conducting research in the South Downs National Park or want to discuss potential research collaborations with the SDNPA, then please do get in touch by emailing email@example.com
+If you are planning to conduct, or are currently conducting research in the South Downs National Park, or want to discuss potential research collaborations with the SDNPA, then please do get in touch by filling in this form and emailing email@example.com.

 If you wish to know what research we are looking to commission, see our tender pages here and sign up to receive updates from our portal.